 Like mentioned above, the current common understanding is that you have a heavy period if you lose more than 60 ml of menstrual fluid.
 One of the ways to measure your flow to find out if you have a heavy period is to use a menstrual cup.
 For instance, Ruby Cup Medium holds 24 ml of menstrual fluid, which is 3x more than a super tampon.

 Each normal sized pad or tampon can hold up to 5 ml of menstrual fluid.
 So the 60 ml would sum up to 12 normal sized tampons used during your period.

 Try this self-assessment to see how many factors that define a heavy period apply to you:

 If you have an unusually heavy period that you cannot manage, visit your doctor for a check up.
 Oral contraceptives, hormone supplements and surgery are treatments for abnormally heavy bleeding, so keep track of your flow and visit a doctor if in doubt.

 Do you have more questions or concerns?
-We have put together helpful pages to answer your period questions.
-Have a look at our additional links:
+We have put together helpful pages to answer your period questions:

 Every Ruby Cup comes with a life-changing Buy One, Give One cup donation and a 100% Money Back Guarantee.
 Switch size or get a full refund within 120 days, no questions asked.